 The model training helps us predict on the test set and generate precision/recall numbers based on the confusion matrix.
 We use Sci-Kit Learn for the learning, and Bottle & Docker for predicting the classification.
 Docker helps us scale the prediction across the corpus.

 We have both an online and offline prediction.
 For all the existing products, we have an offline prediction and only for the new records that are entering our system, we have an online prediction.
 We use an ensemble of the different predictions to choose the final leaf category for our products.
 The next key step after classification is to identify and match products sold across different stores.
-Watch this space for more on the matching story.
+Connect with one of our product specialists to see how the Indix AI Platform can help your organization!

 This content was delivered as part of our webinar on using AI and ML in structuring product information.
 If you missed it, you can watch the recording here.